Shrine of Our Lady of Mercy, Penrose Park

-The Shrine of Our Lady of Mercy, commonly known as Penrose Park (located in the Southern Highlands, NSW), is a Catholic place of veneration of the replica of the Our Lady of Jasna Góra, a Black Madonna.
+The Shrine of Our Lady of Mercy, commonly known as Penrose Park, located in the Southern Highlands, New South Wales, is a Catholic place of veneration of the replica of the Our Lady of Jasna Góra, a Black Madonna.
 The shrine is ministered by the Order of Saint Paul the First Hermit, known as the Pauline Fathers, who have been the custodians of the original Icon of the Black Madonna since 1382.
 The Shrine of Our Lady of Mercy, Penrose Park, is one of only two shrines dedicated to Our Lady in Australia.

 Order of Saint Paul the First Hermit

 The Order of St. Paul the First Hermit — The Pauline Fathers — is a monastic order founded in the 13th century by Blessed Eusebius of Esztergom.
 The Order arrived in Australia in the 1980s, established two monasteries, and cared for several parishes.
 The Shrine of Our Lady of Mercy was the first of the two monasteries to be founded.